sunniesnow/sunniesnow/help.md

 The distance is specified in the length unit of the chart coordinating system.
 This setting is to simulate a judgement bug on Lyrica.

+#### Same priority time window

+- **Setting id**: `same-priority-time-window`.
+- **Possible values**: Any non-negative number.

+When the time difference between two notes is smaller than the value of this setting, they will be considered to have the same priority in judgement.
+Otherwise, the earlier note has a higher priority than the later note.

+The setting specifies the value in milliseconds in the UI, but the internal value is in seconds.

 ### Visual settings

 #### Speed